 Testing the Poisson Process Arrival Assumption for both Stationary and Non-stationary Data, with Peter W. Glynn and Harsha Honnapa, working paper 2017.

-Fitting Poisson Intensities with Model Uncertainty , with Peter W. Glynn, working paper 2017.
+Fitting Poisson Intensities under Model Uncertainties , with Peter W. Glynn, working paper 2017.

 I was a guest lecturer for the following courses at Stanford: